When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Introduction

 This functionality is implemented through two complementary approaches.
 On the \emph{model side} via post-training on structured data~\cite{learnschema_2025acl}, and on the \emph{infrastructure side} via constrained decoding techniques applied during inference~\cite{outlines2023arxiv, xgrammar2024arxiv}.
 Model-side approaches alone, however, face a key limitation: even strong LLMs can hallucinate or misinterpret complex formats without explicit constraints, which makes them unreliable for advanced tooling use cases~\cite{structuredoutputhallucination2024naacl,structuredoutputeval2025arxiv}.
 In contrast, constrained decoding (as shown in \autoref{fig:constrained_decoding_illustration}) works by exposing a grammar that defines the expected output format and converting it into a context-free grammar.
 This ensures that every output strictly follows the required structure.
 Because of its reliability and broad applicability, constrained decoding has become the de facto standard, adopted by both proprietary LLM providers~\cite{structuredoutputexplanation2024openai} and open-source infrastructures~\cite{vllm2023sosp,sglang2024arxiv,xgrammar2024arxiv}.

 This reliance on constrained decoding, however, exposes a new and critical vulnerability.
-In this work, we introduce the \textbf{Constrained Decoding Attack} (\textbf{CDA}), a novel class of jailbreaks that targets the LLM control plane---the grammar that dictates the output structure.
-Unlike conventional jailbreak attacks on the \texttt{data plane}, hiding unsafe instructions inside otherwise benign prompts, CDA embeds malicious intent directly into the grammar itself.
-For example, with CDA, an attacker could design a grammar that always requires a harmful API call like \texttt{delete\_all\_files()} as part of the output.
-Even if the model refuses unsafe prompts at the data plane, the grammar forces it to produce the malicious call.
-Because existing defenses focus almost exclusively on the data plane, this control plane attack surface remains largely unguarded, allowing CDA to bypass both internal alignments and external guardrails.
+This paper demonstrates the \textbf{Constrained Decoding Attack} (\textbf{CDA}), a new class of jailbreaks targeting the LLM \emph{control plane}, i.e., the grammar that dictates the output structure. \revisionblock{CDA is best characterized as a \emph{control-to-semantic} attack pipeline with two stages: \textbf{(i)} \emph{control-plane injection}, where schema-enforced logit masks force the model into a poisoned generative trajectory, and \textbf{(ii)} \emph{model-driven semantic continuation}, where the model itself produces coherent harmful content from that trajectory.} Unlike conventional jailbreak attacks on the \texttt{data plane}, hiding unsafe instructions inside otherwise benign prompts and relying on the model voluntarily producing harmful output despite alignment, CDA embeds malicious intent directly into the grammar itself. \revisionblock{This deterministically shapes the output trajectory --- so internal safety alignment alone cannot mitigate it once the control plane is reachable.} \revisionblock{For example, with CDA an attacker can hide a harmful request inside the JSON Schema and ask the model to ``answer it step by step''; constrained decoding commits the request to the model's context, and the model itself fluently produces operational instructions in the subsequent unconstrained fields, even when the user prompt stays benign.} Because existing defenses focus almost exclusively on the data plane, this control plane attack surface remains largely unguarded, allowing CDA to bypass both internal alignments and external guardrails.